governance-foundation/governance.foundation/docusaurus/README.md

 - Old site remains at repo root (Jekyll) during migration.
 - Assets are mirrored under `static/assets` for Docusaurus rendering.
 - Mermaid is enabled via `@docusaurus/theme-mermaid` and `markdown.mermaid`.
+- Deploy validation note (2026-04-18): this README line was updated to force a fresh deploy run from `develop` after CI change-detection fixes.